Georgy-Khachatryan/MeshDecimationTools/README.md

 This library provides functionality for generating discrete and continuous levels of detail for triangle meshes.

 ### Continuous level of detail
 Continuous levels of detail are based on a [precomputed hierarchy](#continuous-level-of-detail-overview) of meshlets and meshlet groups.
 At runtime the hierarchy is used to find a view dependent subset of meshlets that can potentially span multiple LODs.
-Fine grained LOD swapping opens a way to stream mesh data on per meshlet group basis.
+This fine grained LOD swapping opens a way to stream mesh data on per meshlet group basis.

 ![Continuous level of detail](https://github.com/user-attachments/assets/d37b7ad9-5264-4f46-a442-10306ca309ef)

 ### Discrete level of detail